Opbabe/123a/README.md

      - `age_vs_mmse.png`
      - `decision_tree.png`

 - **Gene Sequencing:**
   	There is two important files to run one is the data file GDS4758.soft which stores all the data for gene sequencing.
 By saving this file 	in the same folder as the 123a gene sequence anyalsis.py and running the application should work and give you all the anyalsis done for 	the gene sequencing.
-- **Gene Sequencing:**
-  	There is two important files to run one is the data file GDS4758.soft which stores all the data for gene sequencing.
-By saving this file 	in the same folder as the 123a gene sequence anyalsis.py and running the application should work and give you all the anyalsis done for 	the gene sequencing.